jj5/kickass-crypto/README.md

-The fourth and perhaps most important implication of the approach to the default implementation is that it is not marked as final which means that programmers inheriting from your class can provide a new implementation, thereby replacing the default implementation.
+The fourth and perhaps most important implication of the approach to the default implementation is that it is not marked as final which means that programmers inheriting from your class can provide a new implementation, thereby replacing, or augmenting, the default implementation.

 ### Catch and throw idiom